Catholic Social Teaching

 Catholic social teaching (CST) is rooted in Scripture, formed by the wisdom of Church leaders, and influenced by grassroots movements.
 It is our moral compass, guiding us on how to live out our faith in the world.

 At St Patrick’s we aim to live out the themes of catholic social teaching in everything we do.
 In order to develop pupil’s knowledge and understanding of the themes, each half term we focus on a different CST theme.
-We use the Caritas in action resources alongside Cafod resources, to support pupils to develop progressively.
-In addition to this to enhance the learning we invite Cafod into school to deliver an assembly and workshops to each class.
+We use the Caritas in action resources alongside CAFOD resources, to support pupils to develop progressively.
+In addition to this to enhance the learning we invite CAFOD into school to deliver an assembly and workshops to each class.

 Human Dignity